polkadot-developers/substrate-developer-hub.github.io/docs/runtime/instantiable-module.md

 ```

 ## Default Instance
-One drawback of instantiable modules, as we've presented them so far is that they require the deployer to use the more elaborate syntax even if they only desire a single instance of the module.
+One drawback of instantiable modules, as we've presented them so far is that they require the runtime designer to use the more elaborate syntax even if they only desire a single instance of the module.
 To alleviate this inconvenience, Substrate provides a feature known as DefaultInstance.
 This allows runtime developers to deploy an instantiable module exactly as they would if it were not instantiable provided they **only use a single instance**.

 To make your instantiable module support DefaultInstance, you must specify it in three places.